Social Media Day 2023 – Impact of Social Media on Children

-- Kids maintain long-term friendships with others by staying in touch with them online even when they can no longer meet each other in person.
+- Kids maintain long-term friendships with others by staying in touch with them online, even when they can no longer meet each other in person.

-- Social media allows youngsters to network with people from around the globe, exposing them to cultures and ideas they may not otherwise come across.
+- Social media allows youngsters to network with people from around the globe, exposing them to cultures and ideas that they may not otherwise come across.
 It helps them acquire a broader perspective on life and people in general.

 Negative Effect of Social Media on Kids

-Popular opinion of the impact of social media on children is that it does more harm than good.
+A popular opinion of the impact of social media on children is that it does more harm than good.
 Here are some negative impacts of social media on children:

 - Selfies turned into the most popular thing with the advent of camera phones.
-Taking selfies every hour and posting it on social media is strongly linked to narcissism and can trigger obsessions with one’s looks.
-Some selfie addicts have been known to do dangerous things such as scale skyscrapers, pose with wild animals or weapons or stand close to moving vehicles such as trains to get a “cool” selfie which has ended fatally.
-Risky behaviour is also observed in teens as they participate in mass social media challenges that involve engaging in absurd or dangerous activities while filming themselves.
+Taking selfies every hour and posting it on social media is strongly linked to narcissism, and can trigger obsessions with one’s looks.
+Some selfie addicts have been known to do dangerous things, such as scale skyscrapers, pose with wild animals or weapons, or stand close to moving vehicles, such as trains to get a “cool” selfie, which has ended fatally.
+Risky behaviour is also observed in teens, as they participate in mass social media challenges that involve engaging in absurd or dangerous activities while filming themselves.

 How Can Parents Help Kids Be Smart About Social Media?